EnhancedNetwork/TOHE-Docs/options/Coven/Trickery/Illusionist.md

 # <font color="#8a68f5">🪄 <b>Illusionist</b></font> <Badge text="Trickery" type="tip" vertical="middle"/>
 ---

 The Illusionist can use their kill button on a player to reverse the results of any investigative role.
-For example, if someone with a kill button is Illusioned, they will appear not to have a kill button to the Investigator, and vice versa.<br>Illusions wear off after meetings.<br><b>With the Necronomicon, you may double-click to kill.
+For example, if someone with a kill button is Illusioned, they will appear not to have a kill button to the Investigator, and vice versa.<br>Depending on the host's settings, Illusions wear off after meetings.<br><b>With the Necronomicon, you may double-click to kill.
 Every kill you make appears as a random death reason.</b>

 <details>
 <summary><i><b><font color="#8a68f5">Illusionist</font> Cases:</b></i></summary>